devansh2853/Composio_Project1/README.md

 -> Fetches emails from Gmail and converts them into structured tasks.

--> Stores tasks in a Notion database with fields like:
+-> Stores tasks in Notion
-Task Title (Email subject)
-Description (Email body snippet)
-Received At (Timestamp)
-Status (default: "To-Do")